 I’m sitting on the rim of a vast canyon.
-Below me, unknown distance of dark abyss, to either side, still junipers and the dim outlines of boulders.
+Below me is an unknown distance of dark abyss to either side, with still junipers and the dim outlines of boulders.
 But, from horizon to horizon, the night sky stretches across, and in it billions upon billions of stars.
 Dark space accented by the white pinpoints of light unfathomable distances away.
 Craning my neck I ask questions.

 What Are we Looking At?

 The first thing that many people always wonder about are the brightest objects.
 Where are planets versus a bright star?
 From there, we can build constellations.
 My guide on a recent trip talked about finding a star that I know, like the North Star, and using it as an “anchor star” to help find others.
 From there I can fill in my map of the stars.
 The Big Dipper, the Little Dipper, Cassiopeia, and Andromeda for example.
 Often times the first thing you will see is a planet.
 These are good to remember on your trip, but beware they will not be in the same place next summer!
 The brightest stars like Vega in the Summer Triangle are more reliable as anchors.